nautobot/nautobot-ansible/docs/getting_started/how-to-use/inventory.md

 computed_fields: true
 ```

 Each host then gets a `computed_fields` host var holding every computed field that applies to it, keyed by the computed field's key.
+A host that no computed field targets still gets `computed_fields: {}` rather than no variable at all, so test for contents rather than for definedness.

-Set `flatten_computed_fields: true` to promote each key to a host var of its own instead, and use `compose` to lift a single field to a name of your choosing.
+Set `flatten_computed_fields: true` to promote each key to a host var of its own instead.
+Flattened hosts with no applicable fields get no variable at all rather than an empty dict, and flattening has no namespacing: a computed field key that collides with an existing host var name (`status`, `dns_name`, `platform`, and so on) will clobber it or be clobbered by it depending on extractor order, the same hazard as `flatten_custom_fields`.
+Use `compose` to lift a single field to a name of your choosing.

 ```yaml
 ---